Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 apply_ry_on_all([angles[6], angles[7], angles[8]], system_qubits)

-To view our ansatz implementation we will create a model and view the synthesis result:
+To view our ansatz implementation we create a model and view the synthesis result:

 @qfunc